xlab-uiuc/acto/README.md

 ## Setting up environment for CloudLab machine c6420 using Ansible

-We provide Ansible scripts to set up the environment on the CloudLab machine.
+We provide Ansible scripts to set up the environment on the CloudLab machine if you did not use our profile to set up the CloudLab experiment.

 First, on your local machine, install Ansible and its modules:
 ```